 Eligibility requirements for our high school program can be found on our Apply for High School page.
 Eligibility for Grade 11 (IBDP Year 1) enrollment will depend on the UWC National Committee where you live.
-(If you are interested in our Summer School program for middle school students, please see our Summer School page.)

 Q. What types of students get accepted to UWC ISAK Japan?